Identify the boundary curve by rewriting the inequality as an equation: \(y = 2^{x} + 1\). This curve will help us determine the region to shade.

 Exponential Functions

 An exponential function has the form y = a^x, where the variable is in the exponent.
 In this question, y = 2^x + 1 shifts the basic exponential graph y = 2^x upward by 1 unit.
-Understanding the shape and behavior of exponential functions is essential for graphing the inequality.
+Understanding the shape and behavior of exponential functions is essential for graphing and interpreting inequalities involving them.

 Graphing inequalities involves shading the region of the coordinate plane that satisfies the inequality.
-For y > 2^x + 1, you first graph the boundary curve y = 2^x + 1, then shade the area above it because y is greater than the function values.
+For y > 2^x + 1, you first graph the boundary curve y = 2^x + 1, then shade the area above this curve because y is greater than the function values.
+The boundary is usually drawn as a dashed line when the inequality is strict (>) to indicate points on the line are not included.